stephenkati/Global-Canvas-Art-Exhibition-Concert-/README.md

 You can run tests to check for linter errors by running the following commands:

--npx stylelint "**/*.{css,scss}" for testing css errors -npx eslint . for Javascript errors
+- npx stylelint "**/*.{css,scss}" for testing css errors
+- npx eslint . for Javascript errors

 ### Deployment